BruXy/colorize/README.md

  Usage:  colorize.py [OPTIONS]...
 [FILE]...

    FILEs:
-    * is single or several image files (use shell pattern when necessary)
+    * is a single or several image files (use shell pattern when necessary)
-    * it can be also URL: http://, https://, s3://, dropbox://, data://
+    * can also be URL: http://, https://, s3://, dropbox://, data://

    -v, --verbose        ... verbose
    -s tag, --suffix tag ... download suffix (default is '-colorized')